libretto-ai/openai-py/README.md

 ## Features

 - Patches the openai library to allow user to set an ip_api_key and ip_prompt_template_name for each request
 - Works out of the box with langchain

 ## Get Started

 To send events to Imaginary Programming, you'll need to create a project.
 From the project you'll need two things:

 1. **API key**: (`api_key`) This is generated for the project and is used to identify the project and environment (dev, staging, prod) that the event is coming from.
-2. **Template Name**: (`prompt_template_name`) This uniquely identifies a particular prompt that you are using.
-This allows projects to have multiple prompts.
-You do not need to generate this in advance: if the Template Name does not exist, then it will be created automatically.
+2. **Template Name**: (`prompt_template_name`) This uniquely identifies a particular prompt that you are using and allows projects to have multiple prompts.
 This can be in any format but we recommend using a dash-separated format, e.g. `my-prompt-name`.

-**Note:** if you don't pass in an Template Name, new revisions of the same prompt will show up as different prompt templates in Templatest.
+**Note:** Prompt template names can be auto-generated if the `allow_unnamed_prompts` configuration option is set (see [below](#configuration)).
+However, if you rely on auto-generated names, new revisions of the same prompt will show up as different prompt templates in Templatest.

 ### OpenAI